Erik Must

 Erik Must (born 26 January 1943) is a Norwegian stock broker and investor.
 He was born in Trondheim, a son of banker Arne Bernhoft Must and Svanhild Synnøve Svendsen.
 He established the investment company Avanse Forvaltning along with Kjell Christian Ulrichsen, and later became owner of Fondsfinans.
 He is a significant investor in Norwegian media companies, controlling large parts of the publishing house Gyldendal Norsk Forlag, as well as the newspapers Dagens Næringsliv and Adresseavisen.
 He is also a significant owner of the energy company Arendals Fossekompani.
+As of 2024 Must is the largest private investor in the technology group Kongsberg Gruppen, where his assets reached an estimated worth of NOK 5 billion in 2024.

 Forbes lists his net worth as of April 2022 at $1.1 billion USD.